 Build Your Own Tower

-Build your own tower with Legos, Plankos, K-Nex, building blocks or pop-sickle sticks and glue, straws and tape.
+Build your own tower with Legos, Plankos, K-Nex, building blocks or Popsicle sticks and glue, straws and tape.

 Eiffel Tower – LEGO

-Completed tower and how it was constructed with blue LEGOs.
+Completed tower by a professional LEGO sculptor and how it was constructed with blue LEGOs.

 Eiffel Tower 3D Puzzle